 The Office of Financial Aid is located in Joe Stout Hall and is open for operation Monday through Friday from 8:00am-5:00pm.
 All students are responsible for checking their Methodist e-mail daily for messages from the university.
 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of a student's educational record that is not considered 'directory' information.
-Therefore, students wanting to release any financial information to a third party, including parents and/or spouse, MUST complete a FERPA form, which is located on the student's myMU portal by logging on to www.methodist.edu and selecting the myMU icon in the upper right corner.
+Therefore, students wanting to release any financial information to a third party, including parents and/or spouse, MUST complete a FERPA form, which is located on the student's myMUPortal by logging on to www.methodist.edu and selecting muMUPortal under the quick links, then click on the FERPA tab.